rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 Select the *Flame* terminal to run commands in this step.

-## Run the perf command to record performance metrics for MySQL query
+## Using perf to record performance metrics for MySQL query

+`Perf` is a performance analysis tool in RHEL.
+It is based on the perf_events interface exported by the kernel, and provides a simple command line interface.

 The linux perf command has 3 main parts - **action**, **event** and **scope**.

-In the command below, we are using the record action of the perf command to collect 40 samples per second, across all CPUs.
+Use the perf record feature for collecting system-wide statistics - the frequency is 40 samples per second (denoted by -F), across all CPUs (denoted by -a).

-Perf is also monitoring a particular process (mysqld in this case), while running a specific SELECT query.
+Perf can also be used to record performance data for a particular process (mysqld in this lab), while it running a specific SELECT query.

 `perf record -a -F 40 -g -p $(pgrep -x mysqld) -- mysql -A sampleDB -e "select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}